nimitz-Bear/MaxMap/README.md

 - `remove-city` removes your userid, city and country from the database

 ## Credits
-Credits to [Joe Sieniwaski](https://github.com/jozefws) for creating much of the initial codebase.
+Credits to [Joe Sieniwaski](https://github.com/jozefws) for the first version and concept, on which this is based.
 You can see the original version [here](https://github.com/jozefws/MaxMap).

+## Privacy Notice
+Please note that by entering your city into this bot you are sharing your city with others, and conset to this.